irfandeen/tp/docs/DeveloperGuide.md

 **API** : [`Logic.java`]

-Here's a (partial) class diagram of the `Logic` component:
+Here's a (partial) class diagram of the `Logic` component (Note that individual parser classes are omitted for clarity and represented by the overall `Parser`package):

 <img src="diagrams/class-diagrams/LogicClassDiagram.png" width="405"/>

 How the `Logic` component works:

 1. When `Logic` is called upon to execute a command, it is passed to an `ApplicationParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the main program.
+1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`
 1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).<br>
    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
+1. After each execution, the `LogicManager` saves the `Model` state by executing `Storage` methods

-Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command:
+Here are the other classes in `Parser` (omitted from the class diagram above) that are used for parsing a user command:

 <img src="diagrams/class-diagrams/ParserClassesDiagram.png" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `ApplicationParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `ApplicationParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`)
+* `XYZCommandParser` uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which is returned back as a `Command` object.
+* All `XYZCommand` objects inherit from the abstract `Command` class that defines common methods such as `execute`, `equals`, and `isRunning`.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) implement the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
 * The `ParserUtils` class depends on the `Validator` package to validate each specific field.
 This ensures user inputs for job title, company name, application status, etc. meet domain constraints before conversion.

 ### Model component